ipfs/ipfs-blog/src/_blog/interplanetary-apps-disco-chat.md

 From there Disco Chat was born!
 After building the framework I thought it'd be fun to make my own chat application and see what struggles are involved with it.
 At this point Disco Chat still worked in a browser, complete with multiple-rooms, markdown, image sharing, video sharing, emojis, multi-line text, and more!
 It was **exciting opening up a web page that instantly connects you to a serverless chatroom** with other peers.

 Disco Chat, and the original chat example relied on [CircuitRelayV1](https://github.com/libp2p/specs/blob/master/relay/circuit-v1.md) and [libp2p-webrtc-star](https://github.com/libp2p/js-libp2p-webrtc-star).
 Unfortunately these days it's **much harder to achieve relaying in a browser** with the deprecation of CirvuitRelayV1 in Kubo.
 On top of this, the **browser environments practically strangle most p2p techniques** making things like hole-punching very hard.
-That was already enough to convince me to persue other avenues, but now libp2p-webrtc-star is also deprecated.
+That was already enough to convince me to persue other avenues, but now libp2p-webrtc-star is also deprecated in favour of an [upcoming libp2p WebRTC browser-to-browser specification](https://github.com/libp2p/specs/pull/497).
 So continuing on the browser wasn't really feasible for the time being.

 One day I'd love to see the browser version return, but for now we can continue work in a pseudo-browser environment so **porting it back to browser should be relatively straight-forward**.